 Should your child have special needs, Student Transportation will consult with the Supports for Students department to assess a child's busing requirements.

 Q. I live outside of Elk Island Public Schools and I am attending an EIPS school, is busing available?

 You are considered a non-resident student and transportation may be accessed from an existing bus stop within the Elk Island Public Schools boundaries for a fee.

 Q. Is there a maximum length of time that my child will be on the bus?

-As a number of factors affect ride times—such as student capacity, transfers and attending a non-designated school—and therefore there is no maximum ride time.
+As a number of factors affect ride times—such as student capacity, transfers and attending a non-designated school—there are no maximum ride times for students.